 A similar market is part-vintage, part-flea JJ Green.
 Located near Chatuchak Weekend Market, JJ Green is more chilled out, comprising permanently-built shops and bars, with make-shift stalls dominating the large carpark at the back.
 The stores here are where you can find cheap, secondhand clothes and more collectible finds.
 You can find things like vinyl, old car models, artwork, vintage watches and cameras, musical instruments, and even biker-gear, all at more affordable prices than what you find elsewhere.
 The night market also has a handful of bars, a good place to just chill out and allow you to stay till 2 am.

-2. Light up your night with fireflies onboard a long tail boat at Amphawa Floating Market
+2. Light up your night with fireflies onboard a long tail boat at Amphawa Floating Market (from USD 28.0)

 Here you’ll be sure to enjoy the best seafood and, if you’re lucky, a spectacular firefly watching experience in the night.
 Firefly watching begins at around 5 pm to 6 pm at the dock.
 You will set off in a long-tail boat and stop at different locations several times to see the fireflies.
 It’s not every day you see fireflies, let alone from a boat for that matter, so this will definitely be a memorable mark to your trip.